 R277-800-1.
-Authority and Purpose.
+Authority, Purpose, and Oversight Category.

-- (1) This rule is authorized by: - (a) Utah Constitution Article X, Section 3, which vests general control and supervision over public education in the Board; - (b) Section 53E-8-204 which authorizes the Board to make rules regarding the administration of the Utah Schools for the Deaf and the Blind; - (c) Section 53E-8-402, which directs the Board to establish entrance policies and procedures to be considered, consistent with the IDEA, for student placement recommendations at the USDB; - (d) Section 53E-8-409, which directs the Board to establish the USIMAC and outline collaboration and operating procedures for USIMAC and USDB resources; and - (e) Subsection 53E-3-401(4), which allows the Board to make rules to execute the Board's duties and responsibilities under the Utah Constitution and state law. - (2) The purpose of this rule is to provide standards and procedures for the operation of the USDB and the USDB outreach programs and services.
+- (1) This rule is authorized by: - (a) Utah Constitution Article X, Section 3, which vests general control and supervision over public education in the Board; - (b) Section 53E-8-204 which authorizes the Board to make rules regarding the administration of the Utah Schools for the Deaf and the Blind; - (c) Section 53E-8-402, which directs the Board to establish entrance policies and procedures to be considered, consistent with the IDEA, for student placement recommendations at the USDB; - (d) Section 53E-8-409, which directs the Board to establish the USIMAC and outline collaboration and operating procedures for USIMAC and USDB resources; and - (e) Subsection 53E-3-401(4), which allows the Board to make rules to execute the Board's duties and responsibilities under the Utah Constitution and state law. - (2) The purpose of this rule is to provide standards and procedures for the operation of the USDB and the USDB outreach programs and services. - (3) This Rule R277-800 is categorized as Category 4 as described in Rule R277-111.